ScottPlot/ScottPlot/dev/roadmap.md

 # ScottPlot Roadmap

+**⚠️ If the [issues page](https://github.com/ScottPlot/ScottPlot/issues) has a "triaged tasks and features" issue pinned, it is likely to contain the most up-to-date information about active targets for development effort.**

-### Note from Scott (Jan 18, 2021)
+### Note from Scott (Jan 29, 2021)

 Over the last few months I refactored much of ScottPlot (major changes are described in [version-4.1.md](version-4.1.md)).
-Remaining tasks include:
-* Create a FAQ section for the website
-* Simplify the demo application
+Remaining tasks prior to full release relate to refining the API and improving the documentation.

 ## Versions